 |

-- Increase density or intensity of land use on the site or in the project area if new
+- Increase density or intensity of land use in the project area; OR use an existing building that brings more activity to the project site

 - Increase diversity of uses and activities in the project and/or access to services and amenities, with a focus on complementary uses and human-centered experiences